-State Rep. Tenisha Yancey is serving her first full term representing the 1st House District, which is comprised of the cities of Grosse Pointe Woods, Harper Woods, and parts of the Village of Grosse Pointe Shores and Detroit.
+State Rep. Tenisha Yancey is serving her third full term representing the 1st House District, which is comprised of the cities of Grosse Pointe Woods, Harper Woods, and parts of the Village of Grosse Pointe Shores and Detroit.
 Previously, Yancey served on the Michigan Competitiveness, Tax Policy and Transportation and Infrastructure Committees.

 Yancey was born and raised on the east side of Detroit, the youngest of three children.
 Her mother worked in the General Motors plant in Poletown, and her father was a bus driver for the Detroit Department of Transportation.
 At a young age, Yancey became the caretaker for her mother, who had suffered two strokes, after her father was killed in an accident caused by a drunk driver.